 Wine Tasting Ticket with Souvenir Glass $10.00

 Thunderbird Artists is heading west again!
 West of Phoenix that is; to the City of Surprise!
 In 2005, Thunderbird Artists produced an extraordinary festival, set within 180 acres, on the Mark Coronado Park.
 Back by popular demand, the City of Surprise and Thunderbird Artists are once again partnering for another spectacular Surprise Fine Art & Wine Festival.
 Surprise warrants a weekend stay for the whole family.
 Surprise Stadium is home for the Texas Rangers and Kansas City Royals ‘Spring Training’ and the Surprise Recreation Campus has a fishing lake, along with a 25 court Tennis & Racquet Complex.

 In addition to the works of the featured artist, Susan Hemm Zivic, juried fine artists from throughout the valley and beyond will join Thunderbird Artists to bring the city of Surprise a world-class, fine art event.
 Patrons love the intimate feel of this festival, where they can get up close and personal with the artwork and can discuss each piece firsthand with the creator.
 The festival boasts subject matters ranging from southwest and traditional to contemporary and abstract, figurative, floral, wildlife, European, African, Native American and much more, ensuring all attendees find a piece that speaks to them.

 The festival will also encompass live musical entertainment and tasty food.
 The West side of the event is lined with a variety of food trucks, ensuring everyone finds something delicious.
-After lunch, complete your meal by satisfying your sweet tooth and snacking on kettle corn, cookies, caramels, ice cream and more while strolling throughout this unparalleled art arena.
-Fudge and chocolate covered strawberries are made onsite by K & R Fudge and be sure to stop by Mr Nelson’s Cookies.
-Mr. Nelson is a “one-man-show” as he personally makes, bakes, wraps and packages 24 dozen perfect chocolate chip cookies a day, four days a week.
+After lunch, complete your meal by satisfying your sweet tooth and snacking on kettle corn, cookies, caramels, ice cream and more while strolling throughout this fine art event.